BestTimesToVisit.com Logo

 RTC Buses (Société de transport de la Capitale)

-Quebec City's public bus system is extensive and connects most neighborhoods, making it a great option for reaching areas outside the immediate Old City.
-Routes 11, 25, and 800 are particularly useful for tourists.
+Quebec City's public bus system is extensive and connects most neighborhoods.
+It's a great way to reach areas outside the Old City, like Montmorency Falls or the Sainte-Foy area.

-Cost:$3.50 CAD for a single ride, with daily and monthly passes available.
-Consider the $10 CAD day pass for unlimited travel.
+Cost:$3.50 for a single ride, with daily and monthly passes available.
+Exact change is required if paying the driver.

 The historic walled city is best explored on foot.
-Its charming cobblestone streets, historic buildings, and hidden alleyways are meant to be savored at a leisurely pace.
+Its charming cobblestone streets, historic buildings, and hidden alleys are meant to be savored at a leisurely pace.

 Cost:Free!